bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

   end
 ```

 In this version we have removed the manual verification step where we check the result is equal to the expected value by the conditional check in the 'if' statement.

+### Step 5 ###

 Let's make the output easier to recognize.

 ```ruby
 calculator = Calculator.new